kro64/ansible-nginx-redis/README.md

 "1"

-*Tip: You can also set values into Redis by visit the configured nginx webserver.
+*Tip: You can also set values into Redis by visiting the configured nginx webserver.

 In this case: